How To Make Chocolate-Dipped Strawberries

 Yet this tiny plot gives me each year the most beautiful and bountiful crop of plump, sweet, aromatic and flavoursome organic strawberries to last me until the following summer in various forms of conservation.

-After the initial palatable debauchery, I still have plenty of strawberries left to make low sugar jam, a few upside-down cakes (a similar recipe to rhubarb cake), a more celebratory summer fruit cake and freeze enough portions for breakfast to last me until the next crop.
+After the initial palatable debauchery, I still have plenty of strawberries left to make low sugar, spicy jam, a few upside-down cakes (a similar recipe to rhubarb cake), a more celebratory summer fruit cake and freeze enough portions for breakfast to last me until the next crop.
 And all this with minimum investment and maximum benefit!

 Have you ever thought about why strawberries have a heart shape?
 Perhaps for the same reason walnuts have a brain shape!

-Humans need healthy foods to function healthily, and a tiny portion of strawberries (apparently, just eight fruits make a serving) have the power to keep cancers, heart disease, strokes, diabetes and all sorts of bad things away from our bodies.
+Humans need healthy foods to function healthily, and a tiny portion of strawberries (apparently, just eight fruits make a serving) have the power to keep cancers, heart disease, strokes, diabetes and all sorts of nasty things away from our bodies.

 I encourage everyone who has a little patch of land to grow a few plants; they will expand each year, and each year will give you beautiful red fruit you will love.
 Unless you have an allergy – this is rare, but it happens; please be careful and mindful of others close to you when you delve into a bowl of strawberries or bake/cook using them.

 Additionally, I used freeze-dried raspberries, chopped almond flakes and chocolate sprinkles for decoration.
-And then, further ruined the health benefits big-time with a very fat but organic whipped cream.
+And then, further ruined the health benefits big-time with a very fat but organic whipped cream!

 Usually, ice cream (organic or not, super-fat or not, extra-sweet or not) does the job efficiently!
 Because this is a recipe for indulgent chocolate-dipped strawberries!